 Meeting Your Insurance Needs

-When your income changes, it is very important to review your insurance coverage.
+When your income changes, it's very important to review your insurance coverage.
 A comprehensive insurance review will help you determine whether you have adequate or perhaps too much insurance coverage.
-A guiding principle should be, how would a change in coverage affect the health and well being of my family?
+When reviewing your insurance coverage, keep this question in mind: "How would a change in coverage affect the health and well-being of my family?"

 If your income decreases because of a lack of business profit, layoff, illness, disability, or premature death, your family may find it extremely difficult to pay insurance premiums.
 If you are not able to make a payment, you need to determine your minimum needs for insurance.
 Then, contact your agent to check into a different payment plan that will allow you to keep the coverage you need.
 Or, investigate plans with lower premiums.